pariyatti/kosa/ops/README.md

 terraform apply "terraform.plan"
 ```

+**Note:** Running terraform plan and apply for a new server will create a DNS entry that does not resolve by the time Ansible runs, which will cause it to fail.
+As a workaround, temporarily set your local DNS resolution to '8.8.8.8'.

 **Note:** Running terraform plan and apply on existing server will result in execution of ansible playbook `deploy.yml`.
 This is managed via dynamically updating the `build_number` to timestamp() in the triggers.

 ## Troubleshooting